-With the support of the Program faculty, student will pay approximately \$45 student membership by junior year of the BS degree or first year of the certificate programs.
+With the support of the Program faculty, students will pay approximately \$45 student membership by junior year of the BS degree or first year of the certificate programs.
+Students will pay \$80 for the first year after graduation (50% discount).
 This amount may change and be determined by the SDMS organization.